 Usually, any dependents as classified by superannuation laws can be nominated.
 In most cases, you will assign your estate, as this provides an effective way to distribute your assets.

 Yes.
 You simply need to contact your super company and ask for the forms.

 What happens if my nomination is invalid?

-If you don’t sign the form properly or for any other reason the nomination is invalid, then your superannuation will be paid at the discretion of the super fund’s trustee.
+If you don’t sign the form correctly or for any other reason the nomination is invalid, then your superannuation will be paid at the discretion of the super fund’s trustee.

 How can our estate planning lawyers help?

-We can fill out and review the form to ensure it is legally binding and in accordance with your wishes.
+We can fill out and review the form to ensure it is legally binding and following your wishes.
 We can also advise you of any legal implications, particularly in cases where you wish to leave you super to someone other than a dependant.